TommyClemenzaChen/mldep/README.md

   * Create Key pair(RSA)
   * allow HTTP and https from traffic
 * Connect to ec2 after it finishes
+  * Also, in security, edit security group and add a new inbound rule, custom TCP port: 5000(what ever you set your port in application.py). source: 0.0.0.0/0
   * Run(maybe try to learn what each command does):
 ```
 sudo apt-get update -y